 OUTLINE: This is a dose-escalation study of anetumab ravtansine.
 Patients are assigned to 1 of 3 arms.

-ARM I: Patients receive anetumab ravtansine intravenously (IV) over 1 hour and nivolumab IV over 30 minutes on days 1 and 8 of cycle 1 and on day 1 of subsequent cycles.
+ARM I: Patients receive anetumab ravtansine intravenously (IV) over 1 hour on day 1 and nivolumab IV over 30 minutes on day 8 of cycle 1 and on day 1 of subsequent cycles.
 Treatment repeats every 21 or 28 days (cycle 1) for up to 17 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also undergo a biopsy and collection of blood on study.

-ARM II: Patients receive anetumab ravtansine IV over 1 hour and nivolumab IV over 30 minutes on days 1 and 8 of cycle 1 and on day 1 of subsequent cycles.
-Patients also receive ipilimumab IV over 30 minutes on days 1 and 8 of cycle 1 and on day 1 of cycles 2-4.
+ARM II: Patients receive anetumab ravtansine IV over 1 hour on day 1 and nivolumab IV over 30 minutes on day 8 of cycle 1 and on day 1 of subsequent cycles.
+Patients also receive ipilimumab IV over 30 minutes on day 8 of cycle 1 and on day 1 of cycles 2-4.
 Treatment repeats every 21 or 28 days (cycle 1) for up to 17 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also undergo a biopsy and collection of blood on study.

-After completion of study treatment, patients are followed up at days 30-37 and then every 8 weeks for up to 100 days, then every 12 weeks thereafter.
+After completion of study treatment, patients are followed up every 8 weeks for up to 100 days, then every 12 weeks thereafter.

 You can join if…